 #22 Lymph node, Reticular Tissue (Silver Stain, Bielschowsky)

-The histological topography of a lymph node is well shown in this preparation although the silver is staining only the reticular stroma, but not the cellular elements.
-The reticular fibers (type III collagen) are selectively stained black by the silver reticulum stain and are arranged in loose spidery meshworks.
+The histological topography of a lymph node is well shown in this preparation although the silver stain does not show the cellular elements.
+The reticular fibers, stained black by the silver reticulum stain and are arranged in loose spidery meshworks.
 Type I collagen is stained red-brown.

 Identify the following structures: